Presented to the House of Representatives pursuant to section 39 of the Public Finance Act 1989 E.39 SI(2020-2024)

 You may also like to read our previous strategic intentions documents:

-Every young New Zealander must have the opportunity to develop their full potential if they are to engage fully in society and lead rewarding lives.
+All children and young learners growing up in Aotearoa New Zealand must have the opportunity to develop to their potential so they can fully engage in society and lead rewarding lives.

 Minister’s statement of responsibility